finbourne/identity-sdk-csharp/sdk/docs/UsersApi.md

             try
             {
-                // [EARLY ACCESS] SendActivationEmail: Sends an activation email to the User apiInstance.SendActivationEmail(id);
+                // SendActivationEmail: Sends an activation email to the User apiInstance.SendActivationEmail(id);
             }
             catch (ApiException  e)